jessicadesilva/obsidian-notes/Erdos Institute Data Science Bootcamp/Day 1 Math Hour.md

 Two common loss functions:
 1. Maximum likelihood estimation (MLE)
-2. Maximum a priori estimation (MAP)
+2. Maximum a posteriori estimation (MAP)

 # Maximum likelihood estimation
 Example: Let's say we have a weighted coin where the probability of heads is some parameter $\theta$ which we are trying to estimate.
 If we flip the coin three times and the outcomes are HHT, then we may estimate $\theta=2/3$.
 However, if we weren't told the coin was weighted and we had the same outcomes we would still say our $\theta=1/2$, this is getting to the idea of the difference between MLE and MAP.